 Note that there is no guarantee that all students who wish to participate will be able to achieve the maximum extra credit.
 As these are bonus points, students who choose not to participate are not disadvantaged.
 There will be no transfer of credits between courses.
 If you are registered in another psychology course that offers credits, a second email will be sent to you with a different password.
 Sign up for research participation through the course to which you would like to have your credits assigned.
 Because research studies start at various points throughout the semester, additional projects that were not originally listed may show up, so be sure to check the system periodically.
-The last date to participate in research studies is December 4, 2014.
+Studies are scheduled to begin on or shortly after May 11; the last day to participate in research studies is June 19.
 If you experience problems with the Sona System, or have questions about participating in research projects, please contact Leanne Wehlage-Ellis at wehlage@uleth.ca.